Shigeaki-Kanatani/Probe_Design_ver2/README.md

 ![Excluded regions final](images/Excluded_regions_final.png)

-- Specify the hairpin type by making an Excel sheet having e.g. B1, and then save the file in csv format with the name of B((number from 1 to 5)).csv as shown in the image below.
+- Specify the hairpin type by making an Excel sheet having e.g. B1, and then save the file in txt format with the name of B((number from 1 to 5)).txt as shown in the image below.

 ![Specify hairpin type](images/Specify_hairpin_type.png)